 The fiber tumbler can be operated in any dry area where it can be leveled end-to-end as shown in Figure 4, and where it is stable.
 It is permissible for it to lean a small amount to either side so long as it remains stable.
-The front casters, however, may need to be blocked to prevent rolling sideways.
+The front casters, however, may need to be positioned in their "brake" orientation to prevent wandering (see Caster Steering Locks below).